 Curbing heart disease’s power—what providers can be doing to support their patients.

 Though so many heart disease risk factors are largely beyond the healthcare provider’s direct control, cardiologists, family physicians, and other providers are working hard to mitigate the impact of heart disease among their patients.
 Many are going beyond the traditional healthcare delivery model to do so.
+In particular, modern care providers are focusing on three key goals that work in tandem to boost health outcomes.

 #1: Speeding up access to care